Kapilgwal/Local-RAG/readme.md

 There are frameworks which can do things like langchain but we will like to try by ourself then langchain

-# Why do we do chinking
+# Why do we do chunking
 1. So our text are easier to filter
 2. So our text chunks can fit into our embedding model context window
 3. So our contexts passed to an LLM can be more specified and focused